526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 For posts you need to add `type: "post"` in the markdown metadata.
 We currently support 2 types of content:

 1. Post (`type: "post"`): A normal blog-post with tags, date, & content.
-2. Singles (`type: "singles"`): A standalone content page that will just render the markdown you wrote.
+2. Page (`type: "page"`): A standalone content page that will just render the markdown you wrote.
 You can use it to write custom pages which should not be a part of posts.
 Like, showing your projects portfolio.
 You can read in detail about this on the [Theme Documentation - Advanced](/link-TODO) page.

 By default all posts and pages are created as a draft.
 If you want to render these pages, remove the property `draft: true` from the metadata, set the property `draft: false` or add `-D`/`--buildDrafts` parameter to `hugo` command.